 Causes of Auto Accidents

 Whether you’re heading home from work on I-290 or are headed to a shopping center in Aurora, you could be at risk of being involved in an auto accident.
 What causes car accidents in the greater Chicago area?
-According to a report drafted by the National Highway Traffic Safety Administration (NHTSA), there are numerous—and varied—causes of traffic collisions in Illinois and across the country.
+According to the National Highway Traffic Safety Administration (NHTSA), there are numerous—and varied—causes of traffic collisions in Illinois and across the country.
 In order to prevent accidents and to hold those responsible liable for the injuries they’ve caused, it’s essential to understand the events that lead up to a dangerous automobile crash.

-Background of the NHTSA Report
+Background Of The NHTSA Report

 Looking at a 3-year period across the country, the NHTSA conducted a National Motor Vehicle Crash Causation Survey (NMVCCS).
 The survey investigated nearly 7,000 crashes, and it determined accident causation in three primary ways:

 - Obtaining quick and “relatively undisturbed” access to information surrounding the accidents;

 - Discussing the circumstances of the crashes with those involved, speaking specifically with drivers, passengers, and other witnesses soon after the accidents took place; and